The History of the Arlington Garden Club of Vermont

 In 2010, the Club revived an old tradition of lighting a Christmas tree in the center of town.
 After donating a blue spruce planted on the front lawn of the Community House, the Club thought it would be fun to celebrate the planting with the whole community.
 About three hundred luminaries were collected, placed and lighted along Main Street.
 Santa was invited, the tree was lighted, carols were sung and there were cookies and hot chocolate for all.
 Santa passed out hats and candy canes to all the children.
 This has become an annual activity, drawing many children and families.

 Club members undertake normal care for the gardens in the Recreation Park and in East Arlington, as well as flower boxes on the bridge.
 The Girl Scouts established a small garden in front of the Community House with the direction of Arlington Garden Club members.
-Flower shows for the enjoyment of the community and our members are a normal part of activities, plus the semi-annual garden tours in the summer.
+Flower shows for the enjoyment of the community and our members are a normal part of activities, plus the bi-annual garden tours in the summer.
 Standard and non-standard flower shows are held in both public venues and individual’s private homes.
 The Club also undertakes the decoration with Christmas wreaths of the Covered Bridge in Arlington and the Chiselville Bridge, as well as the front door of the Community House.

 In addition to caretaking, fundraising activities in the form of flower shows, garden tours, bake sales, raffles and bazaars require tremendous thought and energy.
 The majority of funds raised are destined for scholarships for local college students interested in horticulture or environmental related careers or for elementary-age students who are given a chance to go to an environmental camp in the summer.
 As a group, the Arlington Club Garden Club members are devoted and caring individuals who want only the best for their community and neighbors.